cronkitedata/maij-data/working/week11.md

 * "[Distrust your data](https://source.opennews.org/articles/distrust-your-data/)", by Jacob Harris, The Source, 2014.
 At the time, Harris was a news developer at The New York Times.

+Made a change just to see what happens with Github.

 ## Recommendations for going further